-Every Developer/DevOps was looking for this command at least ones a year (including myself).
-Truth is that we all like PowerShell and sometimes tend to forget put a running engine pre-conditional check inside a batch script (as whatever script you’re producing, always make sure that it’s transfarable onto another environment) and referencing some function which is not in (default) installed version.
+Every Developer/DevOps was looking for this command at least once a year (including myself).
+The truth is that we all like PowerShell and sometimes tend to forget put a running engine pre-conditional check inside a batch script (as whatever script you’re producing, always make sure that it’s transferable onto another environment) and reference some function that is not in (default) installed version.

-Anyway…take this post as a reminder reference quide.
+Anyway…take this post as a reminder reference guide.

-3 ways of how to quickly find out what version of PowerShell having installed
+3 ways how to quickly find out what version of PowerShell having installed

-This is my prefered way over the others.
+This is my preferred way over the others.
 Why?
-Because it works on local as well as on remote station.
+Because it works on local as well as on remote stations.